 - Describe some of the benefits - faster, less expensive, more fun, more effective.

-- Thie ability to describe what you have while keeping it secret is very important when you first contact a company and hope to get them interested enough to sign a Confidentiality Agreement.
+- The ability to describe what you have while keeping it a secret is very important when you first contact a company and attempt to get them interested enough to sign a Confidentiality Agreement.

-An inventor can protect "proprietary rights" with patents and confidentiality agreements.
-Often, however, the protected "proprietary rights" are far less than an inventor would like.
-The "proprietary rights" granted in a patent exclude anything obvious or already known in the public domain.
-The "proprietary rights" generally acknowledged in a corporate confidentiality agreement are limited by what is known in the public domain along with what may be disclosed by other inventors and what may already be known or in development at the company itself.
+An inventor can protect proprietary rights with patents and confidentiality agreements.
+Often, however, the protected proprietary rights are far less than an inventor would like.
+The proprietary rights granted in a patent exclude anything obvious or already known in the public domain.
+The proprietary rights generally acknowledged in a corporate confidentiality agreement are limited by what is known in the public domain along with what may be disclosed by other inventors and what may already be known or in development at the company itself.
 The exclusion of public domain information also applies to provisional patent applications and patents that issue from them.

-The definition of what is in the public domain may cause more grief for an inventor.
+The definition of what is in the public domain is unsettling.
 It is a vague concept that may include not only all of the expired patents in all countries of the world but also all written records available in all of the libraries of the world... and more!

-How, short of getting a patent, does an inventor know if his or her idea is really unique and not in the public domain?
-He doesn’t.
+How, short of getting a patent, do inventors know if their idea is really unique and not in the public domain?
+They do not.
 Even when a patent has been issued, it can be challenged.
-In what can only be described as a Kafkaesque nightmare, an inventor may never really know if a patent is any good until a law court has, at great expense, actually ruled that it is.
+An inventor may never really know if a patent is any good until the patent has been tested at great expense in patent litigation.

-Moreover, at this early stage, most individuals and companies are too busy with their own plans and ideas to really take the time to steal someone else’s idea - no matter how good - with one, very crucial, exception.
-If an inventor allows a company or an individual to invest time or money in an idea, then the investor will feel certain rights to that idea.
+At an invention's early stages, most individuals and companies are too busy with their own plans and ideas to really take the time to steal someone else’s idea - no matter how good - with one, very crucial, exception.
+If an inventor allows a company or an individual to invest time or money in an idea, then that company or individual will feel certain rights to that idea.
 Other than having a successful TV product, the surest way to get knocked off is to get deep into a licensing negotiation with a big company and then walk away.

 An inventor might therefore be only somewhat careful with disclosure (maintaining special respect for patentability issues) and petrified of investment.

 INVENTORS SHOULD BE EXTREMELY CAREFUL ABOUT PUBLIC DISCLOSURE.
-Public disclosure of an idea can reduce or eliminate "proprietary rights" and some or all options for patent protection, especially outside of the United States.
+Public disclosure of an idea can reduce or eliminate proprietary rights and some or all options for patent protection, especially outside of the United States.
 Definitions of what constitutes public disclosure are not absolute.
 INVENTORS ARE THEREFORE ADVISED TO CONSULT WITH A PROFESSIONAL ADVISOR BEFORE MAKING ANY DISCLOSURE.
-Books such as Patent It Yourself (highly recommended) and other publications available at the Invention City Bookstore may be helpful.
+Books such as Patent It Yourself (highly recommended) may be helpful.